2022 1 oz Platinum American Eagle Proof 70 Coin Description:

 Each coin contains 1 oz. of .9995 Platinum

 Second coin in the new series "First Amendment to the United States Constitution Platinum Proof Coin Series"

 Hand signed label by Ed Moy, 38th U.S. Mint Director

-Obverse design depicts a seedling and an acorn surrounded by the inscription “WITH FREEDOM OF RELIGION LIBERTY GROWS.”
+Obverse design depicts a branch from a juvenile oak tree framed with the inscription “WITH FREEDOM OF SPEECH LIBERTY BLOSSOMS.”

 Reverse design for this series depicts an eagle in flight, an olive branch in its talons.